itsnayabsd/website/_drafts/photography-concepts.md

 ### Sensor
 The larger the sensor size, the better low light performance.
 Greater control over depth of field.
 Produce higher resolution images with less noise.
+### Focal length
+Focal length is measured in mm.
+Lower the value means the lens has less capable of zooming.
+Wide angle lenses comes with less focal length.
+Higher the value, the lens zoomed in (object seems nearer).
 ## Types of Cameras
 Full frame sensor